 NOTE, Electrical Requirements: THESE ARE GENERAL GUIDELINES and should be verified with ITS/Networking prior to commitment and installation.

-All receptacles shown in diagrams are Quad outlets.
-If using option (2), only duplex outlets are required.
-Outlets labeled "A" are required, whether using option (1) or (2).
-Overhead lighting is required such that both the front and back of the racks are sufficiently illuminated to allow reading of labels without supplemental lighting.
+- All receptacles shown in diagrams are Quad outlets. - If using option (2) below, only duplex outlets are required. - Building-power (non UPS) outlets are required for both options (1) or (2). - Overhead lighting is required such that both the front and back of the racks are sufficiently illuminated to allow reading of labels without supplemental lighting.

+1Central UPS:

-Central UPS: If wired to a central UPS, outlets are to be placed above the Relay Racks, but not attached to the racks.
-At least 1 building-electric, non-UPS Quad (A) will also be placed in room.
-One UPS-quad outlet is required for every 2 racks, or fraction (ie 3 racks requires two quad outlets) OR if twistloc (e.g L5-20R) outlets are required, there should be one (1) receptacle per rack.
-Each UPS-Quad or twistloc outlet is to be on a separate circuit.
+- If wired to a central UPS, outlets are to be placed above the Relay Racks, but not attached to the racks. - At least 1 building-electric, non-UPS Quad will also be placed in each wiring closet. - One UPS-quad outlet is required for every 2 racks, or fraction (ie 3 racks requires two quad outlets) - OR if twistloc (e.g L5-20R) outlets are required, there should be one (1) receptacle per rack. - Each UPS-Quad or twistloc outlet is to be on a separate circuit.

+2Local UPS's:

-Local UPS's: If not on a central UPS, outlets are to be placed at standard (16") height at locations marked.
-At least two Duplex outlets (A and B) are required, and on separate circuits.
-For closets with more than 2 racks, each rack will require a separate duplex outlet.
-No more than 2 Duplex outlets are to be on the same circuit.
+- If not on a central UPS, outlets are to be placed at standard (16") height at locations marked. - At least two Duplex outlets are required, and on separate circuits. - For closets with more than 2 racks, each rack will require a separate duplex outlet. - No more than 3 Duplex outlets are to be on the same circuit.